25Q: South Memphis - Knowledge Quest

 Especially interested in the human experience and social dynamics of place, Normoyle considers how interventions can impact underdeveloped communities and inspire placemaking.
 Specific areas of interest include typography, technology, speculative theory, whole systems thinking, and the ongoing pursuit of design shifts in practice, pedagogy, and academia.

 Memphis College of Art is dedicated to teaching the practice, history, and appreciation of visual art and design, while challenging all students to reach their highest individual potential.
-We prepare graduates to succeed in their careers and change the world through their creativity.
+They prepare graduates to succeed in their careers and change the world through their creativity.
 To learn more about the college, click here.